Christopher Fox, Professor of English

 Professor Fox’s research interests are in Eighteenth-Century Studies, Literature and Science, and Irish Studies.
 He has lectured widely in the United States and Europe.
 Professor Fox’s interests in Irish Studies grew out of his study of Jonathan Swift and eighteenth-century Ireland.
 In 1991, he organized an international conference on Jonathan Swift and Irish Studies.

 From 2001 through 2017, Professor Fox was the director of the Keough-Naughton Institute for Irish Studies, which he co-founded with Seamus Deane.
-Earlier, he established The Irish Seminar, which convenes every summer (to date, in various years, in Dublin, Paris, and Buenos Aires) to bring together Irish scholars, graduate students, and faculty in Irish Studies.
+Earlier, he established The Irish Seminar, which convenes every summer (to date, in various years, in Dublin, Paris, Rome, and Buenos Aires) to bring together Irish scholars, graduate students, and faculty in Irish Studies.
 An intense intellectual exchange and experience, the seminar has been a formative experience for scores of Notre Dame graduate students and their peers from universities around the world.

 One of Professor Fox's many roles as director of the Keough-Naughton Institute was serving as executive producer of the landmark documentary 1916 The Irish Rebellion.

 Office: 422 Flanner Hall